 The Company has a separately-designated standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Messrs.
-Bogomolny, Domenik, Jackson and Scott (chairman) currently serve as members of the Audit Committee.
-Mr. Scott is not standing for re-election at the Annual Meeting.
+Bogomolny, Coringrato, Domenik and Jackson (chairman) currently serve as members of the Audit Committee.
+Mr. Bogomolny is not standing for re-election at the Annual Meeting and will cease to be a member of the Audit Committee upon his retirement from the Board.
 Each member of the Audit Committee is an independent director within the meaning of applicable Nasdaq and SEC rules.
-The Board of Directors has determined that Mr. Scott and Mr. Jackson are Audit Committee financial experts within the meaning of SEC rules.
-The Audit Committee is responsible for, among other things, reviewing the Company's financial reports and systems of internal controls and overseeing and approving the services to be performed by the Company's independent accountants.
-A copy of the Charter of the Audit Committee is posted in the Corporate Governance section on the Investor tab of the Company's website (www.emcore.com).
-The Audit Committee met eight (8) times during fiscal 2015.
+The Board of Directors has determined that Mr. Coringrato and Mr. Jackson are Audit Committee financial experts within the meaning of SEC rules.
+The Audit Committee is responsible for, among other things: (i) reviewing the financial information that will be provided to the Company's shareholders and overseeing the accounting and financial reporting processes of the Company performed by management, the audits of the financial statements of the Company and the Company's systems of internal controls; (ii) the appointment, compensation, retention and oversight of the work of the Company's independent registered public accounting firm, including reviewing its independence, qualifications and performance; (iii) overseeing the internal audit function of the Company; and (iv) reviewing compliance by the Company with legal and regulatory requirements.
+A copy of the Charter of the Audit Committee is posted in the Corporate Governance section on the Investors tab of the Company's website (www.emcore.com).
+The Audit Committee met nine (9) times during fiscal 2016.